 James Braid and Harry Shapland Colt are arguably the greatest golf course designers to have lived.
-Braid, who was a five times open championship winner, was responsible for the King’s and Queen’s courses at Gleneagles as well as over 200 other golf courses.
-Whilst the prodigious Colt was the architect of some of the greatest golf courses in the world, including Wentworth, Sunningdale, Royal Lytham & St Annes, Royal St George’s, Royal Melbourne and over 300 others.
+Braid, a five times open championship winner, was responsible for the King’s and Queen’s courses at Gleneagles as well as over 200 other golf courses whilst the prodigious Colt, was the architect of some of the greatest golf courses in the world including Wentworth, Sunningdale, Royal Lytham & St Annes, Royal St George’s, Royal Melbourne and over 300 others.

 The course as we see it today was designed during the early 1920s by Harry Shapland Colt.
 When designing the course, Colt chose to incorporate some of the original holes laid out by James Braid, which gives this course one of the finest pedigrees possible in golf course design.

 “Harry Colt is the true father of golf course architecture.
 His knowledge of the game, his vision and love of the land allowed him to create courses of great distinction that have stood the test of time as well as any in the world.
 His list of creations is a roll of honour.”

 – Donald Steel, International Golf Course Architect

 Although christened Henry Shapland, Colt was known throughout his life as “Harry”.
 Born at Highgate in 1869, he was educated at Monkton Combe School where he excelled at cricket, rugby and as an oarsman.
 He was admitted to Clare College, Cambridge to read Law.
 It was whilst at university that his interest and talent as a golfer blossomed and he gained a “Blue” and then became Captain of golf.